gamazonlab/MR-JTI/README.md

 We hope you'll find the software useful.
 The reference for the paper is:

-MR-XT-SCAN: Towards a unifying framework for multi-tissue TWAS and Mendelian Randomization Dan Zhou, Yi Jiang, Nancy J. Cox, Chunyu Liu, Eric R. Gamazon
+MR-XT-SCAN: Towards a unifying framework for multi-tissue TWAS and Mendelian Randomization.

+Dan Zhou, Yi Jiang, Nancy J. Cox, Chunyu Liu, Eric R. Gamazon.

+Software is being maintained by postdoctoral scholar Dan Zhou.
+For questions:

+Dan Zhou <dan.zhou@vumc.org>;
+Eric R. Gamazon <ericgamazon@gmail.com>